 The City would benefit from developing policy language that protects continued public ownership of desired alleys and rights-of-way.
 Existing code provisions listing alleys under the Downtown Complete Street Designations, together with vacation criteria, should be reviewed and included in that policy.
-Where alleys are being activated, redesigned, or used as shared streets the City should consider implementing painted mid- block crossings to connect these pedestrian links.
-Place-making furniture, landscaping, and lighting must consider and adequately accommodate other alley uses.
+Where alleys are being activated, redesigned, or used as shared streets, the City and neighbors should invite cooperation of property owners adjacent to the alley.
+At such activated alleys and other mid-block pedestrian connections, the City should consider implementing painted mid- block crossings to connect these pedestrian links.
+Placemaking furniture, landscaping, and lighting must consider and adequately accommodate other alley uses.

-The alleys that present the best opportunities for pedestrian improvements and activation as part of an active shared alley concept and can be used as a model for future Downtown alley improvements.
+Three alleys present the best opportunities for pedestrian improvements and activation as part of an active shared alley concept and can be used as a model for future Downtown alley improvements.

-- Railroad Alley, particularly in the West End (Monroe St to Adams St); - Downtown alley between Main Ave and Riverside Ave, coordinating public alley improvements to the east and west of Parkade Plaza from Howard to Stevens Streets; - □ Steam Plant Alley between the railroad and W 2nd Ave, just south of the Downtown Core, from Post St to Lincoln St.
+- Railroad Alley, particularly in the West End (Monroe St to Adams St); - Downtown alley between Main Ave and Riverside Ave, coordinating public alley improvements to the east and west of Parkade Plaza from Howard to Stevens Streets; - Steam Plant Alley between the railroad and W 2nd Ave, just south of the Downtown Core, from Post St to Lincoln St.